How to reformat your Mac

 - If you don’t have an external boot disk connected, you will have to reinstall macOS in order to start up your Mac.
 So choose Reinstall macOS from macOS Utilities and follow the instructions.

-How to reformat an Apple silicon Mac
+How to reformat a Mac with Apple silicon

 The process is very similar, but with some key differences.